 The area includes a core part of the City Centre, but also extends south-west towards Broomhill and the Inner Ring Road at Hanover Way/Upper Hanover Street.
 It is a vibrant location, featuring a wide range of all uses, from prestige retail to regionally significant sport and leisure uses, high quality offices and commercial buildings.
 It includes established residential estates and an increasingly strong City Centre residential offer.

-The area provides important and well-used public greenspaces, such as Devonshire Green, the Peace Gardens and the Winter Gardens.
+The area provides important and well-used public greenspaces, such as Devonshire Green, the Peace Gardens and the Winter Garden.
 Equally, it is home to a diverse range of independent retail, and food and drink establishments, which supports a healthy night-time economy.
 This offer has also been recently enhanced by The Moor re-establishing itself as a shopping destination due to significant regeneration and the relocation of the Castle Market.

 Given the area covers such a diverse range of use and places, it is unsurprising that certain locations (such as Milton Street) are evolving from their historical role as light industrial and manufacturing areas and are steadily becoming more desirable locations for residential development.
 At present, many of the sites within this part of the area remain under-utilised, with pockets of surface car parks and vacant land interspersed with high density residential development.